Dassault Mirage 2000: Further development

 By the late 1980s, the Mirage 2000 was beginning to age compared with the latest models of F-16 fighters.
-In particular, attention was drawn to the aircraft's inability to engage multiple targets simultaneously, and the small load of air-to-air missiles it could carry.
+In particular, attention was drawn to the Mirage 2000's inability to engage multiple targets simultaneously, and the small load of air-to-air missiles it could carry.
 Consequently, Dassault in April 1989 announced that with the cooperation of Thomson-CSF, it would be working on a privately funded update of the Mirage 2000C, which was to be named the Mirage 2000-5.
 A two-seat Mirage 2000B prototype was extensively modified as the first Mirage 2000-5 prototype, and it first flew on 24 October 1990.
 A Mirage 2000C prototype was also reworked to a similar standard, making its initial flight on 27 April 1991.
-The first front-line aircraft variant to have been designed specifically in response to the export market, Taiwan was the first country to order the type in 1992, followed by Qatar in 1994.
+The first frontline aircraft variant to have been designed specifically in response to the export market, Taiwan was the first country to order the type in 1992, followed by Qatar in 1994.
 The type was first delivered in 1996 and entered service in 1997.

 Domestically, Dassault needed an order from the AdA to help promote foreign sales, and in 1993, the AdA decided to upgrade 37 of their existing Mirage 2000s to the 2000-5 specification as a stopgap before the arrival of the Rafale in AdA service.
 The upgraded aircraft were redesignated Mirage 2000-5F, and became operational in 2000.
 They retained the old countermeasures system with the Serval/Sabre/Spirale units and did not receive the ICMS 2 system.
 A two-seat version was developed, as well, whose rear seat has a heads-up display, but not an associated head-level display, and lacks a built-in cannon, although cannon pods can be carried.

 At the urging of the United Arab Emirates, Dassault worked on a further modification of the Mirage 2000-5.
 Initially dubbed Mirage 2000-9, this variant had the upgrade of the radar and the associated avionics, the change of weapons configuration, and the extension of range.

 The last Mirage 2000 was delivered on 23 November 2007 to the Hellenic Air Force; afterwards, the production line was shut down.